 I only figured it out while debugging an issue with a transaction I was testing.
 I turned off Database Cleaner to try and narrow down the problem and noticed the test database was still empty.
 Somehow the database was still being cleaned after every test.

 I started wondering if Rails 4.x added this feature recently and I hadn’t noticed.
 I cloned down the Rails repo, found the relevant code, and started looping backwards through the commit history to find the commit where transactional fixtures were added.

 Eventually I found it, back in 2005.
 That’s the year Rails was released; it’s had database cleaning from the very beginning.
 I’ve been running Database Cleaner unnecessarily on Rails apps for like four years now.

 I think what happened is that I didn’t really start testing until a few years after I discovered Ruby and Rails.
 This would’ve roughly coincided with the Rails 2.3 era, when I experimented with using lighter-weight frameworks like Sinatra, as well as other databases and ORMs, like MongoDB and Sequel.
 I started using Database Cleaner because it was necessary.
-When I eventually came back to Rails years later, I just continued using Database Cleaner because I’d always used it, and I never bothered to read the fucking manual.
+When I eventually came back to Rails years later, I just continued using Database Cleaner because I’d always used it, and I never bothered to closely read the README.

 Feeling like an idiot is highly motivating, so I submitted a pull request to Rails a week ago to give the feature a better, clearer name, and it was just recently merged!
 When Rails 5.0 ships the new name for “transactional fixtures” will be “transactional tests”.